Should We Fear Death?

 • Chronic conditions like rheumatoid arthritis and mood disorders are also associated with higher reported instances of severe pain near death.

 Palliative care focuses on providing relief from the symptoms and stress of serious illness, significantly enhancing the quality of life for those nearing death.
-Understanding that pain can be managed effectively can help alleviate the fear of physical suffering associated with dying.
+Understanding that pain can be managed effectively can help alleviate the fearfulness of physical suffering associated with dying.

 Philosophical Perspectives on Death